New vessels save society millions

 This is another area where WALLENUIS SOL’s new type of vessel will bring significant improvements.
 The greatest impact will be on public health, but lower CO2 emissions and less crop damage will also mean lower costs to society.

 “In the case of health, we’re talking about a reduction in diseases, which in turn will lead to lower rates of sick leave and fewer premature deaths,” says Erik Fridell.

-He adds:“CO2 emissions also have a price tag.
+“CO2 emissions also have a price tag.
 In the case of crops, the savings from reduced NOx emissions are in fact greater than shown in our report, as we have not taken the costs of eutrophication and algal blooming into account.”

 It’s difficult to say precisely how big social savings will be, mainly because the value of health can be estimated in different ways.
 Thus in its calculations, IVL lists three scenarios – low, intermediate and high – and the total amount for the annual reduction in external costs ranges between EUR 2.3 and 11.8 million.

 “Were I to pick a figure, it would be EUR 5.3 million, which is the total in the intermediate scenario,” says Erik Fridell.
 “While bearing in mind major uncertainties, these are still significant savings.”

 The totals concerns a single vessel, so because WALLENIUS SOL is building two ships, the annual savings to society will be twice this amount.

 “We take responsibility”